achie27/FabBits/README.md

 3. [Moviepy](https://zulko.github.io/moviepy/) - Used for video editing and audio processing
 4. [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) - Used to make the GUI
 5. [Scipy](https://www.riverbankcomputing.com/software/pyqt/intro) - Used for audio processing
+6. [Tesserocr](https://github.com/sirfz/tesserocr) - Used for, well, OCR
+7. [Pillow](https://pillow.readthedocs.io/en/latest/) - Used to preprocess images for OCR

 The python dependencies can be installed by running -
 ```